 6. Sprinkle Calories on your cooked Meal

 This one is easy to do.
 Add cheese to your pasta, nuts to your salad, or more salad dressing to your salad.
-It not only makes your food delicious but quickly adds extra calories to your diet without much effort.
+It makes your food delicious and quickly adds extra calories to your diet without much effort.

 7. Snack it up